HAMMER LAB RESEARCH

 In collaboration with Dr. Lalitha Madhavan, we have established a human pluripotent stem cell (iPSC) model with the SCN8A-N1768D variant to complement pathophysiological studies in the mouse, and to enhance therapeutic potential.

 In 2012, the Hammer lab discovered the first mutation (SCN8A-N1768D) in the sodium channel SCN8A (Nav1.6) in a patient with early onset intractable seizures, developmental delay, and SUDEP.
-There are now over 300 patients known worldwide with SCN8A-related epilepsy with encephalopathy, and thousands more with related sodium ion channelopathies.
+There are now over 850 patients known worldwide with SCN8A-related disorders (SCN8A-RD) and thousands more with related sodium ion channelopathies.

-In our lab, we employ a knock-in mouse carrying the N1768D (D/+) mutation to test therapeutic interventions in an animal model that is more representative of human epilepsy than current chemical-induced animal models.
+In our lab, we employ both human clinical data and transgenic mouse models to understand the mechanisms and therapeutics and SCN8A-RD.
+Our mouse model carries the human derived N1768D (D/+) variant to test therapeutic interventions in an animal model that is more representative of human epilepsy than current chemical-induced animal models.
 In collaboration with Dr. Lalitha Madhavan, we have established a human pluripotent stem cell (iPSC) line with the N1768D variant to complement pathophysiological studies in the mouse, and to enhance therapeutic potential.